The stars at night, shine big and bright, deep in the heart of Texas...

 3640 Dark Sky Drive, Fort Davis, TX

 McDonald Observatory is located in the Davis Mountains of West Texas under some of the darkest skies in the continental United States.
-And similar to a handful of the listed parks, even host their own sky parties.
+Like some of the other listed parks, they host their own sky parties.
 Enjoy night sky constellation tours and views of celestial objects through a number of telescopes every Tuesday, Friday, and Saturday evening.
 McDonald’s “Dark Skies Initiative” sheds light on light pollution and simple solutions to it.
 Partner up and join the cause to promote light pollution awareness and keep skies LIT.

 3630 Park Rd 4 W, Burnet, TX

 A little over an hour drive west of Austin is another solid option when you want to try your hand at amateur astronomy.
 Offering camping, fishing, swimming and hiking, Inks Lake is a wonderful day trip or weekend spot year-round.
 Check out the park’s "Starry Sky Night Hike," perfect for date nights and evening strolls with the fam.
 Sleep under the stars in one of the park’s nearly 200 campsites or 22 cabins.
-A home away from home just far enough from Austin to provide true darkness to stargazers.
-Secure a night to remember and sip on sangria throughout the sunset, just don’t forget to look up!
+This park is a home away from home just far enough from Austin to provide true darkness to stargazers.
+Secure a night to remember and sip on sangria throughout the sunset - just don’t forget to look up!